 - Needless to say, people around the world are very comfortable using Google Drive.
 It is extremely intuitive and user-friendly.

 - Both small and big companies can make elaborate content on Google Drive.
 There is no limit to the number of accounts or channels you can manage from within Google Drive.

 Google Drive allows me to easily organize all of my files and have access to them on the go.
 With the mobile application and website access, I can access my files anywhere I have the internet.

 - Difficult to integrate with other channels of communication.
 Even the number of plugins you can use with Google Drive is limited.

-- Not a great fit if you are looking to manage all your social media postings and social media calendar in one place.
+- Not a great fit if you are looking to manage all your social media postings and social media calendars in one place.

-- It’s more of a file sharing, storage platform than a social media calendar tool.
+- It’s more of a file-sharing and storage platform than a social media calendar tool.